mikejohnson51/AHGestimation/README.md

 #> 2       nls
 #> 3       ols
 ```

+Ultimately we recommend selecting fits that conserve mass (viable =
+TRUE) and has the lowest error (any of tot_nrmse, V_nrmse, TW_nrmse, or
+Y_nrmse) depending on the use case.

 When the data is effectively filtered we see NLS can provide an error
 minimizing, valid solution for the system that is quite different then